-Add sorting boards or trays along with fun manipulatives like these buttons to sort.
+Add sorting boards or trays to use with fun manipulatives like the buttons above.
 This board is just a white piece of paper I drew a grid on and laminated.
-Food serving trays (like veggie trays and fruits trays) are fun to sort in too.
-You can find a ton of fun colorful trays at the Dollar Tree.
+Food serving trays (like veggie trays and fruit trays) are fun to sort in too.
+You can find a ton of fun, colorful trays at the Dollar Tree.

-You can never have enough fun math games for your math center.
-You can have store bought games Popcorn Count Em’ or you can make your own math games.
+You can never have enough fun Math games for your Math center.
+You can use a store-bought game like Popcorn Count Em’, or you can make your own Math games.
 I made this Pets Roll, Add, and Build Game when we were doing a pet theme.
-It’s is my Pets Math and Literacy pack.
+It is in my Pets Math and Literacy pack.

-Let’s talk about math manipulatives.
-Manipulatives don’t have to be just counters you find in a teacher store.
-This is the manipulatives shelf in my office.
-You can see I have craft supplies, mini erasers, candles, small animals, shells, rocks, cubes, gems, bingo chips, popsicle sticks, pipe cleaners, golf tees, marbles, and a variety of teacher store type counters for various themes.
+Let’s talk about Math manipulatives.
+Manipulatives don’t have to be just counters you find in a Teacher’s store.
+This is the manipulative shelf in my office.
+You can see I have craft supplies, mini erasers, candles, small animals, shells, rocks, cubes, gems, bingo chips, popsicle sticks, pipe cleaners, golf tees, marbles, and a variety of teacher-store-type counters for various themes.
 I find most of my manipulatives at the Dollar Tree, Walmart, Target Dollar Spot, or on Amazon.

 Rotate your math manipulatives based on the theme or season to keep your students interested and engaged during center time.
-This is the top of my math shelf.
-It’s the place I usually keep all the themed manipulatives and games at.
+This is at the top of my math shelf.
+It’s the place I usually keep all the themed manipulatives and games I have.
 I have Valentine’s mini erasers, wood hearts, and heart jewels for students to explore and use to play the Valentine’s Cover Up Game.

 STEM Activities & Challenges

-STEM activities and challenges are fabulous to add to your math center.
-I always have some kind of block or building item in my math center.
-Legos and small wood blocks are my student’s favorite.
+STEM activities and challenges are fabulous to add to your Math center.
+I always have some kind of block or building item in my Math center.
+Legos and small wood blocks are my student’s favorites.
 I added my STEM “I Can Build” cards to the Lego tub to challenge students to build something new.
 You can grab the cards HERE.

 Math Picture Books

-When you are planning and reflecting for your math center, remember to create learning experiences and activities across all math content areas (number and operations, geometry and spatial sense, measurement, patterns and algebra, and data analysis).
-Next, I’ll show you some of the fun games and learning experiences I set up for students to teach various math concepts and skills.
+When you are planning for your Math center, remember to create learning experiences and activities across all math content areas (number and operations, geometry and spatial sense, measurement, patterns and algebra, and data analysis).
+Next, I’ll show you some of the fun games and learning experiences I set up for my students to teach various math concepts and skills.

-Counting concepts and skills are one to one correspondence, labeling collections of items, identifying numerals, and matching a number with a quantity.
+The counting concepts and skills I teach using number sense are: one-to-one correspondence, labeling collections of items, identifying numerals, and matching a number with a quantity.

 - Roll and count games like this Dog Bone Game using real dog bones and a die